Google Analytics tags

 The internal electrical switch rockers are only exposed to wear from electrical use on one side.
 When reassembling the switch, they can be turned around, bringing the unused contacts into use.
 Seeing that the original switches can last 15 years or longer vs. the aftermarket switches that seem to last just a few years, the above fix should last a long time.

-If you have already replaced some of the original switches and discarded the originals, and the now failed replacement switch was made in Germany, they are of a similar design to the original switches and can be repaired as well.
-If the switch was sold under the URO brand, and now Porsche-branded branded sourced out of Taiwan, these can be repaired similarly; however, they have an entirely different design internally and suffer other durability problems.
+If you have already replaced some of the original switches and discarded the originals, and the now-failed replacement switch was made in Germany, it is of a similar design to the original switches and can be repaired as well.
+If the switch was sold under the URO brand and is now also Porsche-branded, with the two holes in the side of the switch case, sourced from Taiwan, these can be repaired similarly; however, they have an entirely different internal design and suffer from functional and durability problems.
 For this reason, I wouldn't bother trying to repair them.

 How to tell the good quality rebuildable switch from the inferior ones:

-The inferiorly designed switch above on the left has body latch holes on the sides that, when released, open the switch housing by removing the housing's floor with the wiring harness connections.
+The inferiorly designed switch on the left above has body latch holes on the sides that, when released, open the switch housing by removing the housing's floor, which includes the wiring harness connections.
 The vastly more durable style on the right is the original design, where the switch is opened by prying off the bezel from the front of the switch housing.
 These original style switches are the ones worth repairing, and once repaired, should continue to function for many years.

 Some of the inferior new-style switches are bad when new, right out of the package.
-The failure presents when two switches are used in series for the passenger-side window.
-When the switch returns to the center position, the internal contacts do not work properly, so the other switch can not control the window without wiggling the bad switch until the internal contacts make a connection.
+The failure occurs when two switches are used in series for the passenger-side window.
+When the switch returns to the center position, the internal contacts do not engage properly, so the other switch cannot control the window until the bad switch is wiggled until the internal contacts make a connection.
 I had this problem with two URO-supplied switches purchased several years apart, and now it looks like Porsche uses the same design.

 It is always a good idea to keep an extra functional switch with the junk in your frunk, as you never know when you may need a fresh switch to close the window during a rainstorm.